srtfisher/open-graph-protocol-tools/README.md

-# Open Graph protocol
+# Open Graph Protocol Tools

 ![Open Graph protocol](http://ogp.me/open_graph_protocol_logo.png "Open Graph protocol logo")

 [Open Graph protocol](http://ogp.me/ "Open Graph protocol community site") enhances information associated with a webpage through key-value pairs included as `<meta>` elements in your HTML.
 This additional data is consumed by social sharing sites, populating a story preview for shared links and referenced objects in the social graph.

 This project includes tools to validate and sanitize inputs before generating Open Graph protocol markup on your webpages.
 This project standardizes outputs for easy indexing by consuming agents.
+We also let you consume remote pages and attempt to parse the Open Graph tags there of.

 ## Consuming agents